matthewfeickert/fellowship-project/README.md

 ## Acknowledgments

-This work is supported by the [DIANA/HEP project](http://diana-hep.org/), which if funded solely by the National Science Foundation.
+This work is supported by the [DIANA/HEP project](http://diana-hep.org/), which if funded solely by the National Science Foundation ([NSF ACI-1450310](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1450310)).

 - Project mentors and advisors: